Skip to main content

 Element 3: Contract Cancellation

-Should Payrix and/or Payrix’s Partners increase fees, introduce a new fee related to any credit or debit card transactions, or not pass on the savings from a reduction in applicable interchange rates, merchants have the right to cancel their agreement with Payrix at any time with no penalty or termination fees.
+Should Payrix or Payrix’s Partners increase fees, introduce a new fee related to any credit or debit card transactions, or not pass on the savings from a reduction in applicable interchange rates, merchants have the right to cancel their agreement with Payrix at any time with no penalty or termination fees.

 Element 4: No Obligation Acceptance